Gravitational waves from core-collapse supernovae with no electromagnetic counterparts: Waveform Reconstructions

 \subsection{Obscured CCSNe}

 First we consider the case of regular CCSNe that are obscured by the Galaxy.
 Regular neutrino-driven explosions are the most well understood type of CCSN gravitational-wave signal, as they have now been simulated extensively in 3D.
 The gravitational-wave signals reconstructed by our model, using the maximum values of the posteriors produced for each model parameter, are shown in Figure \ref{fig:expl_results} at a network SNR of 40.
 Previous work has shown that other methods for reconstructing CCSN gravitational-wave signals can capture $\sim 70\%$ of the full CCSN signal at an SNR of 40 \cite{szczepanczyk_21, raza_22}.
+However, it is not clear from those previous studies exactly how well that reconstructed 70\% captures the full features of the dominant g/f-mode or the SASI mode.

 In our previous work \cite{Powell_22}, we only tested our CCSN signal model on CCSN waveforms from our own 3D simulations with the CoCoNuT code.
 Model s24 is the first example that shows that we can also reconstruct the g/f-mode from waveforms produced by other groups.
 We only use the first 1\,s of the gravitational waveform, but the s24 gravitational-wave signal still has detectable gravitational-wave amplitudes beyond this time.
 This resulted in our measured $Q$ parameter, which determines duration, to rail against the edge of the prior distribution.
 The overall time-frequency evolution of the g/f-mode is well captured by the signal model, even though the model has a gap due to an avoided crossing.
 In model s24, there is no reconstructed lower frequency SASI mode, which is an accurate representation of the injected waveform.